langjam/jam0002/motif/README.md

    `aab` is an irregular rainbow pattern with colors ["a", "b"] and cell widths of [2, 1]

-   `eeeffffgggggg` is an irregular rainbow pattern with colors ["e", "f", "g"] and cell widths of [3, 4, 5]
+   `eeeffff😃😃😃😃😃` is an irregular rainbow pattern with colors ["e", "f", "😃"] and cell widths of [3, 4, 5]

    A 12-pixel row ![image](./docs/rainbow_irregular.png) is a rainbow pattern with colors [#FF0000, #00FF00, #0000FF] and cell widths of [2, 6, 4]